-HTTP with Azure AD connector
+HTTP with Microsoft Entra ID connector

 Completed

-The following screenshot shows the only two actions that are currently available: Get web resource and Invoke an HTTP request.
+The following screenshot shows the two actions that are currently available: Get web resource and Invoke an HTTP request.

 Screenshot of the currently available actions.